emcuttsy/personal-website/content/about/index.en.md

 ## Blog

-I write about my experiences navigating science and graduate school as näive newcomer to the ivory tower.
+I write about my experiences navigating science and graduate school as naïve newcomer to the ivory tower.
 The blog is usually updated monthly with a new opinion piece and weekly with regular content.

 Thanks for visiting!